miqo-srapionyan/blog/README.md

 # Getting Started

 This project is a task for interview.
-No dependencies , no frameworks, just native PHP.
+No dependencies, no frameworks, just native PHP.

 ## Installation